-Furthermore, the bill provides legal immunity from criminal and civil liability for program employees, participants, and law enforcement acting in good faith related to the program's services.
-It also amends the definition of "community distributor" in Section 44-130-20 to include safer syringe services as part of the assistance provided to individuals at risk of opioid-related overdoses.
-The act will take effect upon approval by the Governor.
+Additionally, the bill provides immunity from criminal and civil liability for program employees, participants, and law enforcement acting in good faith related to the program's operations.
+It also amends Section 44-130-20 to include "safer syringe services" in the definition of community distributors.
+The act will take effect upon approval by the Governor, promoting a comprehensive approach to harm reduction and public health in South Carolina.

 Latest Version: 44-130-20